Beautyshah/M2-Embedded_HOTSEAT/1_Requirements/README.md

 Heated seats can make cars much more comfortable in the winter, or for those who often get cold even in the summer.
 The heater in most vehicles work well, but the car’s seat warmer is close to your body allowing you to warm up faster.
 In some cases, the seat warms up before the rest of the vehicle does.

+# **Features:**
+A new feature is seats that use a single component to heat and cool the seat.
+Due to the complexity of the system, all of the functions are computer controlled.
+This means that diagnostics and repairs are more in depth.
+However, this also means that DTCs may be set if there are any malfunctions.
+A scan tool will be required to pull these trouble codes and diagnose any issues.

  # **Functionality:**